Jimmy White: 2003–2009

 White was eleventh in the world rankings for the 2004–05 season.
 Before the invitational 2005 Masters, White temporarily changed his name by deed poll to James Brown, due to a sponsorship deal with HP Sauce.
 He trailed Matthew Stevens 2–5 in their first-round encounter but pulled back to 4–5 after needing two snookers in the ninth frame.
 He completed the comeback by winning the two remaining frames to clinch a 6–5 victory and then edged past Williams by the same score in the quarter-finals.
 His run in the tournament ended with a 1–6 loss to O'Sullivan in the semi-finals.
-White played Matthew Stevens again at the 2005 World Championship but was unable to repeat his comeback at the Masters as he lost heavily in their second-round contest 513.
+White played Matthew Stevens again at the 2005 World Championship but was unable to repeat his comeback at the Masters as he lost heavily in their second-round contest 5–13.

-White lost in the first round of the 2006 World Championship to David Gray 510.
-As a result, he fell out of the top 32 at the end of the 2005–06 season, having been ranked eighth one year earlier.
-In the 2006–07 season, he reached the final of the 2006 Premier League with wins against Hendry and Ding Junhui, but he was then whitewashed 07 by O'Sullivan.
+White lost in the first round of the 2006 World Championship to David Gray 5–10.
+He fell out of the top 32 at the end of the 2005–06 season, having been ranked eighth one year earlier.
+In the 2006–07 season, he reached the final of the 2006 Premier League with wins against Hendry and Ding Junhui, but he was then whitewashed 0–7 by O'Sullivan.
 He failed to qualify for the 2007 World Championship after losing 410 to Jamie Burnett, resulting in him missing the main event for just the second time in 27 years.
 White said he was "devastated" by the defeat.

-White was ranked 60th in the 2007–08 season, and he exited in qualifying for the 2008 World Championship with a 310 defeat by Mark King.
-This result contributed to his drop down to number 75 in the provisional world rankings.
+White was ranked 60th in the 2007–08 season, and he exited in qualifying for the 2008 World Championship with a 3–10 defeat by Mark King.
+This result contributed to his drop to number 75 in the provisional world rankings.
 In the 2008–09 season, White suffered several first-round defeats, including at the Northern Ireland Trophy, the Shanghai Masters, and the Welsh Open.
 He exited qualifying for the 2009 World Championship with an 8–10 loss against Andy Hicks.